Mickey5920/TCMFormer/README.md

 # TCMFormer
-TCMFormer: A Tabular-Capsule and Multimodal Transformer Network for Integrated Health Risk Prediction
+TCMFormer: Integrating Static Phenotypes and Longitudinal Events for Comprehensive Health Risk Assessment This paper has been submitted to ICASSP2026